GRAPHIC-Take Five: Our currency, your problem | Health

 GRAPHIC-Take Five: Our currency, your problem

-And there seems no shortage of triggers to provide more support for everyone's favourite safe haven - a fracturing world order, a potential attack on Iran, a falling dollar, worries about Fed independence or renewed trade turmoil.
-World Gold Council data showed gold demand hit an all-time high last year, as jitters over instability and trade sparked a surge in investment.
+But sky-high prices have already hit jewellery demand and are set to dampen central bank buying, according to the organisation.
+4/ TENSION IN TOKYO Japan's unsteady bond market faces two key tests of demand ahead of a lower house vote where the prime minister and her opponents are campaigning on increased stimulus.

-Financial markets are heading towards the end of an unforgettable January, not least thanks to the dollar - set for its worst start of the year since 2018, and the coming week brings a set of catalysts that could shake things up further.
+Financial markets are heading towards the end of an unforgettable January, not least thanks to the dollar - set for its worst start to the year since 2018, and the coming week brings a set of catalysts that could shake things up further.
 Megacap earnings will set the tone for stocks, while U.S. jobs data could bring new headwinds or tailwinds for the dollar, and geopolitics might keep gold looking shiny.
-Plus, former Federal Reserve Governor Kevin Warsh has emerged as the likely candidate to run the central bank.
+Plus, former Federal Reserve Governor Kevin Warsh has been confirmed as the next head of the central bank.

 Here's your week-ahead from Rocky Swift in Tokyo; Lewis Krauskopf in New York and Yoruk Bahceli, Dhara Ranasinghe and Karin Strohecker in London.
 1/ STRONG POLICY, WEAK DOLLAR